-While the shortest of trips will navigate small lakes and rivers, and another will bring paddlers through the soon-to-be national park of Thaidene Nene, the Thelon is still Hall’s main river.
+While the shortest of trips will navigate small lakes and rivers, and another will bring paddlers through the national park of Thaidene Nene, the Thelon is still Hall’s main river.

 He points to a chapter of his book that’s dedicated to its waters.
 It reads: “I have paddled dozens of rivers across the Barrenlands – most of the famous ones and some known only to me or a select few – but none have the allure and mystique of the Thelon.”

 “The Thelon draws me back again and again.
 To my mind, the Thelon is the quintessence of wilderness – the jewel in the crown – and home to the most beautiful places left on earth.”